mariaedk/mariaedk/README.md

 - :dizzy: I’m interested in...
   - accidentally waking up my cat, 🐱
-  - photographing and editing some cute pictures for these awesome guys -> <a href="https://www.instagram.com/bandajollyrogers/?utm_medium=copy_link">@bandajollyrogers</a>, 📸
+  - photographing and editing some pictures, 📸
   - having a daily dose of metal, rock n roll, and some indie for a change, 🎸
   - and ... sleeping, ofc :yawning_face:
 - Student of Computer Science.